rsabapath/live-radio-mobile/README.md

 live-radio-mobile
 =================

-Create a simple site to stream live radio
+This is a simple site using bootstrap for streaming radio.
+It fits to mobile using bootstrap.